QASymphony/appium-samples/README.md

 In order to submit the test result to qTest Manager, we need to do 2 extra steps:

-- Implement a custom parser to parse the result under CSV format and upload it to qTest Launch
+- Implement a custom parser to parse the result under CSV format and upload it to qTest Launch.
+For the sake of this sample, we have already implemented the parser and include it in this repo at
 - Update our Universal Agent to use the newly-created custom parser to parse the result and allow the Universal Agent to submit the result to qTest Manager

-To be continued...